-Shareholders are entitled (subject to certain restrictions) to convert switch all or part of their Shares in a class in a Fund for Shares in another class within the same Fund or to switch Shares in one Fund for Shares of the same or another class within a different Fund of the Company.
-Details of this conversion and switching facility and the restrictions are set out in section 10 ("Buying and Redeeming Shares").
+Shareholders are entitled (subject to certain restrictions) to convert all or part of their Shares in a Class in a Fund for Shares in another Class within the same Fund or to switch Shares in one Fund for Shares of the same or another Class within a different Fund of the Company or another Janus Henderson Managed OEIC.
+Details of this conversion and switching facility and the restrictions are set out in the "Conversion and Switching" section of this Prospectus or by contacting the ACD.